|Nutritional Guidelines (per serving)|

-And thirdly: Weigh your flour!
+And third: Weigh your flour!
 It's the only way to get the measurements right.
 Scooping straight out of the bag is notoriously inaccurate.
 You can read more about measuring your ingredients in baking.

 For triangular scones, turn the dough out and separate it into two halves.
-Form each half into roughly circular shape, being careful not to overwork the dough.
-Then roll each half to 1-inch thickness, and cut into wedges with a knife.
+Form each half into a roughly circular shape, being careful not to overwork the dough.
+Then roll each half to one-inch thickness and cut into wedges with a knife.
 Proceed with remaining steps as written.

-For a lower-fat version, substitute 1 small container (6 oz) of vanilla, orange or lemon yogurt (or even strawberry, if you can't get enough strawberry in your strawberry scones) for the heavy cream.
+For a lower-fat version, substitute one small container (6 ounces) of vanilla, orange, or lemon yogurt (or even strawberry, if you can't get enough strawberry in your strawberry scones) for the heavy cream.